sfiggins/katacoda-scenariosv2/kip1/labelit/step5.md

 `kubectl get pod back-end -o wide`{{execute}}

-Now let's if we can see the Pod in our service:
+Now let's if we can see the Pod in our service in the "Endpoints" field:

 `kubectl describe service back-end-svc`{{execute}}